 Joachim Wiewiura works in political philosophy and the intellectual history of public spheres.

-Václav Janeček works on the "PETRAS: Cybersecurity of the Internet of Things” project.
+Václav Janeček worked on the "PETRAS: Cybersecurity of the Internet of Things” project.

 Josh's current research agenda centres on the implications of big data, artificial intelligence and automation on politics, business and society at large.